matthew-tucker/Insight-Data-Engineering-2018/README.md

   --verbose      Print verbose command line output (default: off).
 ```

-where `verbose` prints several landmark messages as well as the total running time of the script.
+where `verbose` prints several landmark messages as well as the total running time of the script. `run.sh` does not ever set `--verbose`, as this flag is intended for debugging purposes only.

 ## Input